This medicine is subject to additional monitoring. This will allow quick identification

 Tell your doctor if you have allergies to any other medicines, foods, preservatives

-Before you start using Hemlibra, it is very important you talk to your doctor about
+If you have haemophilia A with inhibitors, it is very important you talk to your doctor

-when and how to use bypassing agents while using Hemlibra.
+about when and how to use bypassing agents to treat bleeds while using Hemlibra.

 Examples of bypassing agents include FEIBA-NF® and NovoSeven® RT.